Astral0/code-to-llm/README.md

 model = YOUR_LLM_MODEL_HERE   # e.g., gpt-3.5-turbo or llama3
 api_type = openai             # 'openai' or 'ollama'
-enabled = false               # Set to true to enable LLM interaction features
+enabled = false               # Set to true to enable LLM interaction features stream_response = false       # Set to true to enable streaming responses from the LLM

+[Tokens]
 ```

 ### Web Interface